 With the deluge of exciting new developments coming to theme parks in the US, Japan and China, it is perhaps, quite natural to feel that our compact park will also be embarking on an ambitious expansion plan.
 But to put things in perspective, this park is about 8 years old; it is still bringing in strong streams of tourists; and it is still the only ‘major’ park in the South-East Asia region.

 I’d say that we can certainly expect more seasonal events anchored on existing films, shows and characters, in place of permanent attractions.
 Many big theme parks have been doing this for a while, and in recent years Universal Studios Singapore has started to embrace staging highly-produced cross-promotional activities with their partners.
 Perhaps even the park’s biggest, and most important event would reach a major turning point this year with the much-requested things finally on the way.
 We’ll see.

-What do you think about Trollstopia?Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+What do you think about Trollstopia?Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.